code4history/code4history.github.io/README.md

 It is an activity to collect the location and photographs of Jizo, stone Buddhist statues, small wayside shrines in Nara city and make it into an open database.
 It is a project to rediscover the value of Nara's historical and religious assets, which are considered to be denser than the convenience stores in metropolitan cities.

+### Tatebayashi Stone Monuments open database [[github](https://github.com/code4history/TatebayashiStones)]
+Some volunteers in Tatebayashi started a project about 50 years ago to collect the data of all stone monuments throughout the city and edited them as a series of five volumes named "Tatebayashi no Nobotoke Meguri".
+We make these volumes into open data and survey how they are now.
+We try to bring a new light to the forgotten achievements of 50 years ago, when valuable achievements were made.